Board and Staff

 Jon grew up in the Moosehead Lake Region during the permitting review for the controversial Plum Creek Concept Plan.
 After studying Geography and Economics at the University of Maine at Farmington and working for Eastern Maine Development Corporation, Jon saw how a lack of land use planning plays a detrimental effect on the economic vitality of our rural communities.
 Jon and his partner split their time between Bangor and Jon’s hometown of Greenville.
 Jon and his partner like to visit friends, travel, hike, and ski during their free time.

-Rebecca Casey, AIA, WELL AP, is a senior architect specializing in health & wellness environments.
+Rebecca Casey, AIA, WELL AP, is a Principal with SMRT Architects and Engineers, specializing in health & wellness environments.
 She holds bachelor’s and master’s degrees in architecture from Tulane University in New Orleans – one of the first cities to deeply imprint her passions for a sense of place, community, diversity, and food.
 One of the first WELL AP’s in the region, she is determined to push for healthier buildings and communities.

 In addition to her involvement with GrowSmart Maine, Becca is a Maine Licensed Architect, a candidate of the American College of Healthcare Architects, a founding member of the Portland Society for Architecture and alumnus of Lift 360’s Leadership Intensive.

 Becca grew up in a small coastal Maine town and a college town in central Florida.
-She now resides in Falmouth with her husband, two children, a dog, a cat, and chickens.
-She works as an architect at SMRT in Portland.
+She now resides in Falmouth with her husband, two children, two dogs and a cat.

 Jean Claveau is Vice President, Senior Business Relationship Banker, at Machias Savings Bank.
-Jean has 20 years of experience working with business owners on their lending needs throughout the state of Maine.
+Jean has 25 years of experience working with business owners on their lending needs throughout the state of Maine.
 Jean moved to Maine in 1994 and started his career in economic development working for not-for-profit agencies (Penquis CAP and Coastal Enterprises, Inc.) involved in non-traditional financing.
-Jean is the past co-chair of Synergy, the Augusta young professional group and a current Kiwanis member.
+Jean is the past co-chair of Synergy, the Augusta young professional group, a Kiwanis and Elks Lodge member, and treasurer of the Augusta Kiwanis Scholarship Foundation.

 Jean obtained a certificate in Political Sciences at Laval University in Canada and his masters in business administration from Thomas College in Maine.
-Jean enjoys reading, traveling on the East Coast, and spending time with his family.
-Jean lives in Hallowell with his wife, daughter, and one dog.
+He enjoys reading, traveling on the East Coast, and spending time with his family.
+Jean lives in Hallowell with his wife, daughter, and their dog.

 Elizabeth Frazier